addyosmani/backbone-fundamentals/chapters/06-extensions.md

     });
 ```

-Or the name of a child view to initialize (and any optional properties to pass).
+Or the name of a child view to initialize as well as any optional properties you wish to pass.
 In this case the child view must have previously been created with `extend` and given a `name` property:

 ```javascript
     var ChildView = Thorax.View.extend({